Linear Viscoelastic Properties of the Vertex Model for Epithelial Tissues: Results

 In the solid phase there are two different regimes (see Fig.~\ref{fig:simpleShear_rheology}c).
 At low frequencies, $\omega_0$, the storage shear modulus $G^{\prime}$ has a constant value, while the loss shear modulus scales as $G^{\prime\prime}\propto\omega_0$.
-At high frequencies the storage shear modulus $G^{\prime}$ has a higher constant value, while the loss shear modulus scales as $G^{\prime\prime}\propto\omega_0^{-1}$.
-Such rheological behavior is characteristic for the Standard Linear Solid (SLS) model~\cite{larson1999structure}.
+At high frequencies, the storage shear modulus $G^{\prime}$ has a higher constant value, while the loss shear modulus scales as $G^{\prime\prime}\propto\omega_0^{-1}$.
+Such rheological behavior is characteristic of the Standard Linear Solid (SLS) model~\cite{larson1999structure}.
 Storage and loss shear moduli for the SLS model are~\cite{larson1999structure}, respectively,

 where we used the representation of the SLS model (Fig.~\ref{fig:simpleShear_rheology}e, inset) that consists of a spring with elastic constant $E_2$ connected in parallel with a Maxwell element, which comprises a spring with elastic constant $E_1$ and a dashpot with viscosity $\eta_1$ connected in series.
 The above expressions in Eqs.~(\ref{G_SLS}) were used to fit the storage and loss shear moduli obtained from simulations.
 The fitted curves, represented with dashed lines in Fig.~\ref{fig:simpleShear_rheology}c, show an excellent match with the simulation data, indicating that the SLS model is indeed appropriate to describe the shear rheology in the solid phase.
 This was also confirmed in Fig.~\ref{fig:simpleShear_rheology}e, where we collapsed the storage and loss shear moduli for different values of the shape parameter, $p_0$, by rescaling the moduli and frequencies with the fitted values of spring and dashpot constants.
+Note that the SLS response in the solid phase is consistent with recent experiments on suspended MDCK monolayers~\cite{wyatt2020actomyosin}.